Oomnitza/oomnitza-connector/README.md

 Alternatively, you can create extended connector integrations that run in the Oomnitza Cloud.
 When you run extended integrations in the Oomnitza cloud, you get more more benefits and features such as:

  - The onboarding wizard to set up instances in minutes.
  - The Oomnitza vault with built-in security for storing credentials in the Cloud.
-See [documentation](https://oomnitza.zendesk.com/hc/en-us/articles/360058760613-Adding-credentials-to-the-Oomnitza-vault).
+See [Adding credentials to the Oomnitza vault](https://oomnitza.zendesk.com/hc/en-us/articles/360058760613-Adding-credentials-to-the-Oomnitza-vault).
  -  More authentication options such as OAuth and AWS.
   - The syncing of SaaS users.